Cardiology | by Dr. Ashok B Malpani

-The pacemaker’s condition including the battery life, the heart rate and rhythm are monitored by the surgeon remotely.
+The pacemaker’s condition including the battery life, heart rate, and rhythm is monitored by the surgeon remotely.
 In many cases, heavy exercises or physical exertion will need to be avoided.
-Also, one has to not apply any pressure at the implantation site and in case of discomfort or pain; medical advice must be taken immediately.
+Also, one has to not apply any pressure at the implantation site, and in case of discomfort or pain; medical advice must be taken immediately.

 On the other hand, the patient will be asked to take several precautions such as:

-Once, the pacemaker is implanted, a patient might feel worried about safety measures, precautions, medications, change in lifestyle, and so many other things.
+Once, the pacemaker is implanted, a patient might feel worried about safety measures, precautions, medications, changes in lifestyle, and so many other things.
 But patients should feel confident and free to ask all questions from the doctors and get clarifications on anything that could cause trouble.
-As days’ advance, most patients might not even feel the presence of a pacemaker and go about their daily lives, without thinking about it.
-However, the patients need to understand that a certain change in their routine and lifestyle would be demanded by the pacemaker to keep the heart-healthy.
+As days advance, most patients might not even feel the presence of a pacemaker and go about their daily lives, without thinking about it.
+However, the patients need to understand that a certain change in their routine and lifestyle would be demanded by the pacemaker to keep the heart healthy.

 A pacemaker tends to positively improve the heart condition and rectify symptoms caused due to slow heartbeat such as fatigue, fainting, lightheadedness, etc. The pacemaker condition should be assessed every three to six months and the patient must inform the doctor about any troubling symptoms after the implantation such as puffy ankles, swollen legs, fainting, dizziness, unexplainable weight gain, etc.